akshayakn13/HackerEarth_Burnout/README.md

 ## Link to the challenge
 https://www.hackerearth.com/challenges/competitive/hackerearth-machine-learning-challenge-predict-burnout-rate/problems/

-I was a great learning experience for me which added an extra dimension to my ML journey and I thank HackerEarth for providing such exciting challenges
+## P.S.

-## P.S
+I was a great learning experience for me which added an extra dimension to my ML journey and I thank HackerEarth for providing such exciting challenges.

 It was my first ever challenge and stood 74h with the score of **92.69** out of 506 participants